 “Homeschooling is so great because it’s all about following your interests!”

 And it’s true, as homeschooling families, we have time to follow our interests.
-We have the ability to pour ourselves into the things we love in a way that others without the same amount of time just can’t.
+Because we have such freedom and flexibility with our hours, we have the ability to pour ourselves into the things we love in a way that others can’t.

 I could literally spend all day writing, reading, taking pictures, or working in my barn.
 Those are my interests.

 Should I spend all day exploring them?

 Right now, my sons—who are huge fans of the following your interests thing—could spend all day playing their guitars.
 They’re playing scales and learning songs and writing new ones and researching their favorite bands.

 And that’s great.
 I’m so excited to see their excitement and passion for something.

 They could also spend all day on their computers.
 Technology is their other major interest.
 If there is a new game or program they are particularly interested in creating, or a tricky video they’re trying to edit, the sun could be blotted out by a ship full of alien pirates and my sons would never know until their fingers froze to their keyboard.